 Because radiation exposure has the potential for causing harmful biological effects to the embryo or fetus, especially during the first trimester of pregnancy, the Radiography Program strongly encourages students, who become pregnant while enrolled in the program, to inform the program officials of this fact in writing after receiving confirmation of pregnancy from her physician.

-I have read and understand Carteret Com Program's Pregnancy Policy. munity College's Radiography
+I have read and understand Carteret Community College's Radiography Program's Pregnancy Policy.

-STUDENT SIGNATURE DATE

-FACULTY MEMBER'S SIGNATURE DATE
+FACULTY MEMBER'S SIGNATURE

 STUDENT DECLARATION OF PREGNANCY